top of page

 4. Placental Health and Position

-5. Blood Flow (Doppler Studies)
+5. Blood Flow and Doppler Studies

 Why You Might Be Offered a Growth Scan

-• Concerns about the baby’s size
+• Concerns about your baby’s size

-• Reduced fundal height measurements
+• Differences between fundal height measurements and gestational age

-• Maternal medical conditions (e.g., hypertension, diabetes)
+• Maternal medical conditions such as diabetes or hypertension

 • Concerns about amniotic fluid levels

-• Twins or multiple pregnancy
+• Multiple pregnancy

-• Low-lying placenta earlier in pregnancy
+• A low-lying placenta earlier in pregnancy

 • Reduced fetal movements

-What Happens During the Scan?
+What Happens During a Growth Scan?

 What Happens if the Scan Shows a Concern?